Designing for disability: dos and don’ts

 'Voice control is useful for everyone', says Glen Turner.
 'Having a reason not to use your screen and strain your eyes is useful for the whole population'.

 The one thing I’m really looking forward to is phone calls.
-I can’t use the phone, but if captions could be enabled for telephone conversations, that would be a life changer.
+I can’t use the phone.
+Captions for phone conversations would be a life changer.

-Our ‘Designing for disability: dos and don’ts’ panel provides really important food for thought and highlights the business benefits of consulting with real users with real access needs.
+Our design for disability panel provides really important food for thought.
+And highlights the business benefits of consulting with real users with real access needs.